Skip to content

 Mixed approach possible?

-Absolutely.
-Most drinkers find mostly-home with occasional bar trips gives 80% of social value at 30% of cost.
-Try shifting ratio if cost is meaningful.
+Yes — many drinkers find mostly-home with occasional bar trips gives 80% of social value at 30% of cost.
+Shifting the ratio is one option when the cost is meaningful.

 Related Calculators